Skip to main content

 Why replication for Weaviate?

-Weaviate is a database which must provide reliable answers to users' requests.
+Weaviate, as a database, must provide reliable answers to users' requests.
 As discussed above, database reliability consists of various parts.
 Below are Weaviate use cases in which replication is desired.
 For detailed information, visit the Replication Use Cases (Motivation) page.

 1. High availability (redundancy)